Dasht-e Latehor

-Dasht-e Latehor (دشت لتحر, also Romanized as Dasht-e Lateḩor; also known as Lateḩor and Latḩor) is a village in Kuhpayeh Rural District, in the Central District of Kashan County, Isfahan Province, Iran.
-At the 2006 census, its population was 134, in 39 families.
+Dasht-e Latehor (دشت لتحر) (Note: Also romanized as Dasht-e Lateḩor; also known as Lateḩor and Latḩor) is a village in Kuhpayeh Rural District of the Central District in Kashan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 134 in 39 households.
+The following census in 2011 counted 215 people in 70 households.
+The 2016 census measured the population of the village as 159 people in 51 households.